xrise-dev/guzzle-advanced-throttle/README.md

 ##### `array` (default)

 Works out of the box.
+However it `does not persist` anything.
+This one will only work within the same scope.
+It's set as a default because it doesn't need extra configuration.

+The recommended adapter is the `laravel` one.

 ----------